tpo/little_shell_scripts/README.md

 ### meetjitsi

-	usage: meetjits [handle]
+	usage: meetjits [handle|--list|--help]

-	       meetjits --help
+	   --list will dump your config

-	   Will start bromium on the given Jitsi Meet channel.
+	   Otherwise will start bromium on the
+	   given Jitsi Meet channel.

 	   You can configure your channels like this: